-Rodwell and Sargeant joined in the Stonewall Rebellion in June 1969.
+Rodwell and Sargeant joined in the Stonewall uprising in June 1969.
 Rodwell’s most enduring contribution to solidifying the significance of Stonewall in LGBT history was the Christopher Street Liberation Day March, which was held in June 1970 to commemorate the events of a year earlier.
 This was the precursor to all annual Pride Marches.
-A number of March organizational meetings were held in his apartment, and Rodwell and Sargeant did much of the planning here.
+All meetings for the Christopher Street Liberation Day March Committee were held in Rodwell’s apartment for the first two years.